Program Description

 EMT Utah’s online EMT course consists of three distinct phases:

-- Phase 1: Online Coursework
+• Phase 1: Online Coursework

-- Phase 2: Skills Boot Camp
+• Phase 2: Boot Camp

-- Phase 3: NREMT Testing
+• Phase 3: NREMT Testing

 Phase 1: Online Coursework

-You are currently in the process of completing Phase 1.
+After registering, you will be in the process of completing Phase 1.
 EMT Utah requires that you complete Phase 1 within nine months of receiving your online access code.
 This means you must pace yourself and be disciplined in completing all 41 chapters.
 It is recommended that you try to complete the course within three to four months of receiving your access code.
 Students who do not procrastinate and who finish the course in a shorter time period tend to retain the information and perform better on the final exam and on the NREMT cognitive exam for licensure.

 We have split the course into eight units and a comprehensive final exam.
 If you complete one unit every one to two weeks, you will complete the course within the recommended time frame.
 Some units are bigger than others, so it may help to schedule out your time before you start to stay on track.
 The comprehensive final exam covers material from all 41 chapters.
-To take the Final, you must have passed all chapter quizzes with a score of 80% or better.
+To take the final, you must have passed all chapter quizzes with a score of 80% or better.
 To pass the final exam, you must achieve a score of 80% or better.

-Phase 2: Skills Boot Camp
+Phase 2: Boot Camp

-Once you have completed the online course in full and passed the final exam, you are eligible to register for a skills boot camp.
-The skills boot camp is a week-long, 60-hour, in-person learning experience where you will learn and perfect all of the EMT-level skills required by Utah BEMSP and NREMT.
-Skills boot camps are held at our Clearfield, Utah campus every other month throughout the year and you must attend a full skills boot camp in order to be approved to sit for the EMT licensure exam (NREMT cognitive exam).
-Lunch and snacks are provided on campus during the boot camp.
+2. In-Person Skills Week: You must also attend 70 hours of live, in-person skills instruction at one of our Utah campuses.
+This is structured as seven ten-hour days where you will learn and perfect all of the EMT-level skills required by Utah BEMSP and NREMT.
+Skills weeks are held every other month throughout the year, and you must attend a full skills boot camp in order to be approved to sit for the EMT certification exam (NREMT cognitive exam).

 During the boot camp, the instructors will also guide you through the application process for Utah BEMSP and NREMT.
 This includes creating an application for each, paying associated fees, and submitting LiveScan fingerprints for a background check.
-Don’t worry about these things before the boot camp, as they will be explained thoroughly on the first in-person day.
+Don’t worry about these things before the boot camp, as they will be explained thoroughly on the first day.

 Phase 3: NREMT Testing and Licensure